eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     trust relationships for managing PIDs and attestations are discussed in [Section 6.6.5](#665-pid-or-attestation-management).

-5. Finally, [Section 6.6.6](#666-pid-or-attestation-deletion) discusses the scenario that a User decides to delete the PID or an attestation from their Wallet Instance.
+5. Finally, [Section 6.6.6](#666-pid-or-attestation-deletion) discusses the scenario that a User decides to delete the PID or an attestation from their Wallet Unit.

 #### 6.6.2 PID or attestation issuance

 ##### 6.6.2.1 Required trust relationships

-The lifecycle of a PID or an attestation starts when a User, using their Wallet Instance, requests a PID Provider or an Attestation Provider to issue the PID or an attestation to their Wallet Instance.
+The lifecycle of a PID or an attestation starts when a User, using their Wallet Unit, requests a PID Provider or an Attestation Provider to issue the PID or an attestation to their Wallet Unit.
 The following trust relationships are established during issuance:

-1. The Wallet Instance authenticates the PID Provider or Attestation Provider using the certificate referred to in [Section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle).
+1. The Wallet Unit authenticates the PID Provider or Attestation Provider using the certificate referred to in [Section 6.3](#63-trust-throughout-a-pid-provider-or-an-attestation-provider-lifecycle).
 This ensures that the User can trust that the PID or attestation they are about to receive, is issued by an authenticated PID Provider or